Fix iPhone 'Liquid Detected' Error: Why It Happens and How to Resolve

 Part 2: What To Do if You're Getting Liquid Detection Alerts

-Before attempting any troubleshooting, turn off your iPhone to prevent any potential electrical damage.
+Before beginning any troubleshooting, power off your iPhone completely to eliminate any risk of electrical short-circuit while the port is potentially compromised.

 Methods To Resolve Liquid Detection Alerts